westzq1/westzq1.github.io/_posts/2020-04-08-Invoke Banner BDM ApplicationExtender Services API.md

 In order to forward fax to BDM directly, we asked DSG to convert fax to PDF to a shared folder at first.<br>
 And then, I am writing a python code to invoke ApplicationExtender API to index PDFs to a new created app.<br>

-I have done the code for the Login, CreateNewDocument, CreateBatchPage, and UploadImageStream.<br>
+I have done the code for the Login, Logout, CreateNewDocument, unlockDocumentByRef, CreateBatchPage, and UploadImageStream.<br>
-But unfortunately, only Login and CreateNewDocument are working.<br>
+But unfortunately, CreateBatchPage and UploadImageStream are not working.<br>
 The document of ApplicationExtender is ridiculous, full of the error. <br>
 And there is no way for debuging.<br>